Echinoidea/imgfx-crate/README.md

 // Add each pixel's color, mapped as R R B and FF0000. let output = add(img, ["r".to_string(), "r".to_string(), "b".to_string()], None, RgbColor(255, 0, 0))
 ```

-Future developments:
-- Pixel sorting by some condition like hue, luminance, etc
-- Option to make bloom faster for use in videos